Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Introduction

 The required definitions and the proof are given in \Cref{subsec:tail-fixed,sec:wusf}.
 See also \Cref{ex:nonLiouville} for a non-Liouville example.
 The core of the proof is that \Cref{step2comp} for CMTs, proved in \Cref{thm:tailDrainage}, does not require unimodularity and works for deterministic graphs as well. \Cref{step1comp} is not needed since we already consider tail branch-properties. \Cref{step3comp} is also equivalent to the Liouville property in the setting of deterministic base graphs.

 For the level-sets of CMTs, we first prove a variant of \Cref{step3foil} in \Cref{thm:pathI=T-intro} below.
 Despite \Cref{thm:pathIntro}, the invariant and tail sigma-fields of a Markov chain on $G$ might be nontrivial.
-The equality or inequality of these two sigma-fields is of great importance in the literature.
-If this holds, the Markov chain is called \defstyle{steady}.
-We prove the equality under the following conditions, which is of independent interest:
+The equality or inequality of these two sigma-fields is of great importance in the literature: \begin{definition} A Markov chain with initial distribution $\mathbb P$ is called \defstyle{steady} if its invariant and tail sigma-fields agree mod $\mathbb P$. \end{definition} We prove steadiness under the following conditions, which is of independent interest:

-\begin{theorem}[Steadiness on Deterministic Graphs] In Part~\ref{thm:pathIntro:tail} of \Cref{thm:pathIntro}, almost every sample $(G,o)$ of $[\bs G, \bs o]$ satisfies the following property: For every probability measure $\mu$ on $G$, the Markov chain $(\bs X_i)_{i\geq 0}$ on $G$ with initial distribution $\mu$ is steady.
+\begin{theorem}[Steadiness of Markov Chains on Deterministic Graphs] In Part~\ref{thm:pathIntro:tail} of \Cref{thm:pathIntro}, almost every sample $(G,o)$ of $[\bs G, \bs o]$ satisfies the following property: For every probability measure $\mu$ on $G$, the Markov chain $(\bs X_i)_{i\geq 0}$ on $G$ with initial distribution $\mu$ is steady.
 In particular, in the Liouville case, $(\bs X_n)_n$ is tail-trivial. \\ In addition, the same holds for any deterministic graph or discrete space $G$ that satisfies the following:

 \end{theorem} Here, $\tv{\cdot}$ denotes the total variation norm of measures.
 Note that~\eqref{eq:aperiodic2} does not necessarily hold in \Cref{model2}.
 This theorem is restated and strengthened in \Cref{thm:pathI=T} and is proved in \Cref{subsec:pathTail}.